davekelly/ShowOff/README.md

 	];
 ```

-Images should be added to the array in the order you'd like them to appear
-to the client.
+* Images should be added to the array in the order you'd like them to appear to the client.
+* Add the directory to the Public directory in your Dropbox
+* In the Dropbox web-interface, right-click on `index.html` and choose "Copy Public Link"